siberianfox/tinygwiki/JSON-Request-Objects-and-Transaction-IDs.md

 TinyG JSON handling has for a long time now provided an r{} response to commands entered in JSON mode.
 To date, there have been no request objects to wrap an incoming command to TinyG.
 TinyG accepts the following types of commands without any wrappers:

 - Gcode block - e.g. N20 G0 X111.3 Y21.0
-- JSON command - e.g. {"xvm":15000}
+- JSON command - e.g. {"xvm":15000} or {x:n}
 - Text command - e.g. $xvm=15000
 - Special characters:  !, ~, %, ^x

-This page discusses how JSON request objects will support wrapping the above in JSON.
+This page discusses how JSON request objects support wrapping the above in JSON.
 The reasons for this include:

-- Supporting a transaction ID that is independent of the command
+- Support a transaction ID that is independent of the command
-- Allowing the sender to distinguish between control, data and 'either' commands
+- Allow the sender to label commands as 'control', 'data' or 'either'
-- Supporting explicit routing of requests to specific endpoints (addressing)
+- Support explicit routing of requests to specific endpoints (a form of command addressing)

 ###JSON Request Wrappers
 The following elements can be present in a request wrapper.

-- **Command Line** Mandatory String.
+- **Command Line** Mandatory.
+String.
 One of:

-        {cmd:"<command>"}    command is either control or data (unidentified) {ctl:"<command>"}    command is a control
+        {ctl:"<command>"}    command is a control
-        {dat:"<command>"}    command is data (Gcode)
+        {dat:"<command>"}    command is data (i.e. Gcode)
+        {cmd:"<command>"}    command is either control or data (unidentified)

-  - There must be a command in a request and there can only be one command per request
+  - A command is mandatory in a request and there can only be one command per request
   - JSON commands may have escapes for quotes. _(When in doubt, see [jsonlint](http://jsonlint.org/))_
   - Examples: